 What about hardware wallets?

-The problem with ERC20 allowances though, is that no one needs to steal you private keys to take the tokens from your wallet.
+The problem with ERC20 allowances though, is that no one needs to steal your private keys to take the tokens from your wallet.
 And because of that, hardware wallets offer no protection whatsoever to the exploits discussed in this article.

 It is still good practice to use a hardware wallet because they do protect you against a range of other possible exploits.
-But you need to be aware that they do not protect against allowance exploits or most other smart contract exploits.
+But you need to be aware that they do not protect against allowance exploits or many other smart contract exploits.

 What can dapp developers do?

 In his talk at Devcon, Paul mentioned several possible solutions to the unlimited allowance problem, which all have different strengths and drawbacks.
 The most practical of those solutions is using the approve-spend pattern.
 In this pattern you only request the user to approve the exact amount that they want to use at that moment, rather than an unlimited amount.

 This is a worse user experience since the user needs to send a new approval transaction every time they want to send a transaction, rather than doing one single approval.
 This also has the added drawback that it costs more in transaction fees, which can be especially troublesome when fees rise like they did last summer.

 So a better option is to offer the choice to users where they can either choose to approve only what they need to spend at the time, or they can approve a much larger amount if they intend to do more transactions in the near future.
 This strategy is already employed by several projects, such as 1inch.exchange and Curve.fi.